RyuuXS/Reforestation/README.md

-## I used to be addicted to soap, but I'm clean now.
+## I heard there was a new store called Moderation.
+They have everything there